 Making your data available to the community is a great way to accelerate science.
 Choices you make around sharing that data will depend on your situation (volume of data, frequency of access, organization and project funding).
 In this section, we make a recommendation based on a common set of assumptions.

-- Your data is most used on a particular continent or in a particular country.
+- Your data are most used on a particular continent or in a particular country.

-- Your data is primarily accessed from Cloud VMs (versus machines off-Cloud).
+- Your data are primarily accessed from Cloud VMs (versus machines off-Cloud).

 - Your program is sufficiently funded to store the data in Standard storage.